snappermorgan/fast_caustic_design/README.md

 ## Limitation
 Currently, the code produces only square lenses.

-The limitation stems from the fact that the OTMap solver is designed to compute the transport map from an image to a uniform distribution on the square domain.
+The limitation stems from the fact that the OTMap solver is designed to compute the transport map from an image to a uniform distribution on the square domain (denoted as T(u->1)).
 This means we can only transport light from a square lens surface to an image.

-To support arbitrary lens shapes, we need to compute the transport map from an arbitrary domain to an image.
-Or from an arbitrary source distribution.
+To support arbitrary lens shapes like for example a circle, we need to tell the optimal transport solver to start from a circle and transport to an image.
+Here the circle is the source distribution (v), and the image is the target distribution (u).

-In the method that OTMap uses to compute a transport map from any source distribution to any target distribution is by cheating a little bit.
-We first move light from a source distribution to a uniform distribution.
-Then transport the lights from this uniform distribution to the target distribution.
+The method that OTMap uses to compute a transport map from any source distribution to any target distribution is by a heuristic.
+They first move mass from a source distribution to a uniform distribution on the square domain (move mass along T(v->1)).
+Then transport the new mass from this uniform distribution on the square domain to the target distribution (moves new mass along T(1->u)).
 This is called composition, see equation 10 in the paper.

-This approach is an estimation and not a true optimal transport map.
+This approach is an estimation and does not yield a true optimal transport map.
 This estimation inadvertently introduces a small curl component into the mapping, so it is no longer purely the gradient of a potential.

 Because deriving a heightmap for a lens relies on normal integration, which only utilizes the curl-free component of the mapping, the presence of any curl results in distortions in the caustic lens.